 Skip to main content

-Minimalist Python library designed for the random selection of words from cryptographic wordlists, utilizing the Diceware method.
+Minimalist Python library for Diceware-based word selection from cryptographic wordlists.

 Project description